RandolphJoshua/hartleynet/README.md

-# HartleyNet — AI Image Detector
+# HartleyNet: AI Image Detector

 A Streamlit demo that wraps **HartleyNet**, the spectral-pooling image forensics model from our undergraduate thesis.
 Drop in a face photo and